1988 Chevrolet Blazer

 -Dark Blue Over Blue Interior

 (Please note: If you happen to be viewing this 1988 Chevrolet Blazer on a website other than our Garage Kept Motors site, it's possible that you've only seen some of our many photographs of the SUV due to third-party website limitations.
 To be sure you access all of the more than 145 photographs, as well as a short start-up and walk-around video, and a link to the Blazer's Carfax history report, please go to our main website: Garage Kept Motors.)

 “With the K5 Blazer, GM created a 4×4 that joined, but also changed, the SUV segment itself.” –Motor Trend, December 2020

 Highlighting the Blazer's historic launch as “full-sized,” a slap at the then-smaller Ford Bronco, Chevrolet's 1988 promotional brochure put it this way: “The Full-Size Blazer has quite a heritage—one which began in 1969 when Blazer emerged as America's original full-size sport utility vehicle.
 Many model years later, it is still the ideal vehicle for the adventurer who really wants to go off into the horizon.”

-As truck aficionados know well, the latest editions of the Blazer are built on an automobile platform, no longer true to the “full-size-truck” K5 lineage.
-In part, this GM management decision accounts for the dramatic increase in demand for the original Blazer.
+As truck aficionados know well, the newest editions of the Blazer are built on an automobile platform, no longer true to the “full-size-truck” K5 lineage.
+In part, this GM management decision accounts for the dramatic increase in demand for the original Blazers.
 “Buy the best one you can afford” remains sound advice when searching for these go-anywhere trucks.
 But don't wait too long.
 Remember, they're really not making them like this anymore.